Skip to content

 Where can I get a good Sunday lunch in Barcelona?

-For seafood, Botafumeiro in Gràcia and Els Pescadors in Poblenou are the two best Sunday lunches in the city, the first grand and open all day, the second local and lunch-only.
-For Catalan rice, 7 Portes near Port Vell serves its daily arròs from one o'clock.
+For seafood, Botafumeiro in Gracia and Els Pescadors in Poblenou are the two best Sunday lunches in the city, the first grand and open all day, the second a local square-side institution.
+For Catalan rice, 7 Portes near Port Vell serves its daily arros from one o'clock.
 Barcelona eats late, so a 2pm booking is the local prime time rather than noon.

 What is the best-value restaurant open Sunday in Barcelona?